mcanzi/source-code-mcanzi/content/skills/education.md

 * (Submitted) [Chapter] Rathcke, T., Castellano, C., & __Canzi, M.__.
 Understanding the role of broadcast media in sound change.

+* (Submitted) Di Pisa, G., __Canzi, M.__, Rothman, J., & Marinis, T. Gender and number processing in Italian as a Heritage Language: effect of markedness and proficiency. _Linguistic Approaches to Bilingualism_

-* (Submitted) Brehmer, B., Sopata, A., & __Canzi, M__.
+* (Accepted) Brehmer, B., Sopata, A., & __Canzi, M__.
 Same or different?
 Subject realization in the majority and heritage language of Polish-German bilingual children. _Linguistics Vanguard_

-* (Submitted) Di Pisa, G., __Canzi, M.__, Rothman, J., & Marinis, T. Gender and number processing in Italian as a Heritage Language: effect of markedness and proficiency. _Linguistic Approaches to Bilingualism_

 * (Accepted) Ulbrich, C., & __Canzi, M.__ Intonational alignment in second language acquisition. _Speech Communication_